cinghie/wordpress-useful-functions/README.md

 WP Gogo Customization
 ==============================

-Adding customization plugin to wordpress site

-N.B.
-You need customize the file by your self
+Adding customization plugin to wordpress site: you need customize the file by your self